zadafiyaharsh2-ctrl/netflixclone/README.md

 # netflixclone
-this is react project to learn react
+this is react netflix clone project to learn react and firebase for authentication and database